 A minimum grade of C or better must be obtained in all courses to be promoted in the college.
 Failure to maintain a grade of C (2.0 cumulative GPA) or better will result in academic probation.
-A written statement from the dean of academic affairs or the admissions administrator/registrar is given to the student regarding the specific violation, expected improvement, actions to be taken by the student, and the consequences of lack of corrective action and/or improvement.
+A written statement from the dean of academic affairs or the registrar and admissions administrator given to the student regarding the specific violation, expected improvement, actions to be taken by the student, and the consequences of lack of corrective action and/or improvement.